top of page

 PBS: Oh this damned - apologies - volcanic dust!

-D(smoking a contraband cigar): Apologies are unnecessary, Shelley
+D(smoking a contraband cigar): Apologies are unnecessary, my dear Shelley

-D: Certainly, I know your favourite brand – I have watched you exhale
+D: Certainly, I know your favourite mixture - I have watched you exhale

-B: pfft!
-I don’t believe we’ve been introduced (observing the Devil closely) – you are something of a disappointment - your nose - it's true - is somewhat alike to Southey's (to Shelley) sink me Shelley!
-I feel zero magnetic allurement towards this gentleman - e'en with his superb taste in tobacco
+B: I don’t believe we’ve been introduced (observing the Devil closely) - you are something of a disappointment - your nose - it's true - is somewhat alike to Southey's (to Shelley) - sap my vitals, Shelley!
+I feel little magnetic allurement towards this saucy jade - e'en with his superb taste in tobacco - I doubt he can proffer any directions to delights undiscovered

-D: Lord Byron – ah! that name rings a bell, shall we take a drive?
-I walk in the morning – I ride at night - in darkness my children take most delight, for that’s when I see how my favourites thrive
+D: Lord Byron - ah! such a familiar name! shall we take a drive?
+I walk in the morning - I ride at night - in darkness my children take most delight, for that’s when I see how my favourites thrive

 B: The axles on my coach keep breaking - be damned to Baxter!!